KomradeSpectre/AetheriumMod/README.md

 ----
 ## Upcoming
 ----
-- Version 1.0.0 will include a new survivor, we're building up to that.
+- Version 0.6.0 or 0.7.0 will include a new survivor, we're building up to that.

-- ItemStatsMod integration soon, possibly 0.4.3.

-- The Key of Solomon idea is being brainstormed, but will still likely focus on stealing skills from enemies.
-However, those skills will likely be custom made by me, who knows.

-- Weighted Anklet will be reworked soon to be more desirable.
-How I'll do that?
-I'll have to think on it.

-- Make kills by the Lunar Chimera give half XP/Half Gold to the Unstable Design wielder.
-Make its spawn behavior configurable between individual per player or similar to halcyon seed.
+- Make Unstable Design's spawn behavior configurable between individual per player or similar to halcyon seed.

 - Will be adding more custom VFX/SFX to the Jar of Reshaping now that I'm more familiar with effect networking.